Why Young Professionals Should Consider Life Insurance

 However, there isn’t a better time than young adulthood to opt for life insurance, as it can be a cornerstone of a strong financial plan.
 While needs may vary from person to person, here are five facts everyone should know when considering your purchase.

 #1 Life insurance isn’t just about you.
 It’s about your loved ones too.

 For many young people, more immediate expenses like rent, groceries and even vacations take priority over longer range financial needs like life insurance.
 But it’s important to keep in mind that a typical policy could ultimately cover larger expenses that you haven’t saved for, such as funeral costs, student loans or other types of outstanding debt, after you’re gone.

 If you passed away today, could your parents or other family members afford to pay your student loans or credit card bills?
 It’s not often likely without taking on a hefty financial burden.

-And if you have a family of your own, it’s especially important to leave them with enough financial support to carry them into the future, not just immediately after your passing.
+And if you have a family of your own, this link explains why it’s especially important to leave them with enough financial support to carry them into the future, not just immediately after your passing.